usaid-cs/yesterday-i-learned/cs.md

 - Follow [IEEE 829's standard](https://en.wikipedia.org/wiki/Software_test_documentation) for generating a test plan.
 QAs will love it.
 - Binary search trees, aka "trees", have a lookup runtime of O(log n), but only if the tree is balanced.
 - [Alan Kay](https://en.wikipedia.org/wiki/Alan_Kay) came up with the term "object-oriented programming".
 With that said, [today's OOP is not what he had in mind](https://softwareengineering.stackexchange.com/questions/46592/so-what-did-alan-kay-really-mean-by-the-term-object-oriented/58732#58732): OOP to him meant "only messaging, local retention and protection and hiding of state-process, and extreme late-binding of all things".
 He argued that [message passing is more important than objects in OOP, and that objects themselves are often over-emphasized (quote from wikipedia)](https://en.wikipedia.org/wiki/Message_passing#Mathematical_models).
+- Microservice allows you to *decommission aging parts of the system* independently, in addition to being able to build new software in atomic teams.
+-